 Home and Business Battery Scheme

-Homeowners that own a business can apply for their home and business.
+Homeowners that own a business can apply for both their home and business.

 You must practise physical distancing during the planning and delivery of installation works.